mojoconf/mojoconf-ansible/README.md

 See also [deploy source](https://github.com/mojoconf/mojoconf-ansible/blob/master/roles/mct/files/deploy) or run `deploy` for more options.

+It's also possible to run `deploy status` to see which commit is active.

 Note: Any changes done directly on the mct server will be wiped.

 ## Clear cache from cloudflare